Reaping the Benefits of Bundling under High Production Costs: Numerical Experiments

-In this subsection, we allow both valuation distributions and costs to vary, and report averages across demand distributions, separated by $n$ (instead of medians over the different choices for $n$, separated by demand distribution).
-Since the distribution families we're amalgamating were calibrated to have similar means over their ranges of parameters, it makes sense in this subsection to report average absolute profits, instead of median fractions.
-We also report the figures defined in Definition~\ref{economics_figures}, in the same way as \cite{CLS08}.
+In this subsection, we allow both valuation distributions and costs to fluctuate, and report averages across demand distributions, separated by $n$.
+Since the distribution families we're amalgamating were calibrated to have similar means over their ranges of parameters once $n$ is fixed, it makes sense in this subsection to report average absolute profits, instead of median fractions.
+We also report the ``economics figures'' defined in Footnote~\ref{econ_figures_def}, in the spirit of \cite{CLS08}, in Table~\ref{economics_table}.
+The main conclusions are then summarized in graphs.

-In Table~\ref{economics_table}, we report the expected values of these figures across the $1000$ instances for each $n$.
-The main conclusions are best summarized in Figures~\ref{breakdown_of_welfare_graph}-\ref{increase_with_n_graph}.

-The first graph (Figure~\ref{breakdown_of_welfare_graph}) shows that although PBDC optimizes from the perspective of a selfish monopolist interested only in Producer Surplus, it has a similar advantage in Total Surplus.
-There is no Overinclusion Loss, and the monopolist is encouraged to choose a low tariff price so that most customers can enter the market.
-PC also incurs no Overinclusion Loss, but incurs more Deadweight Loss because it does not bundle.
-PB incurs significantly more Overinclusion Loss than any other strategy, forcing the customer into buying every item at once.
-All in all, PBDC is equally attractive from the standpoint of an altruistic policymaker interested in maximizing Total Surplus.
+The first graph (Figure~\ref{breakdown_of_welfare_graph}) shows that although PBDC optimizes from the perspective of a selfish monopolist interested only in profit, it has a similar advantage in terms of sum of producer and consumer surplus.
+Indeed, there is zero overinclusion loss, and the monopolist is encouraged to choose a bundle price low enough to accommodate most customers.
+PC also incurs no overinclusion loss, but incurs more deadweight loss because it does not bundle.
+PB incurs significantly more overinclusion loss than any other strategy, forcing the customer into buying every item at once.
+All in all, PBDC is equally attractive from the long-term perspective of maximizing the customers' surplus.